September 2022 United Kingdom mini-budget: Political

 Members of the Labour Party described the statement as "casino economics" and suggested it was a budget that would be of greater benefit to the wealthy than those on moderate incomes.
 Labour and some Conservative Party members of Parliament (MPs) also suggested it was wrong to cut taxes.
 Labour's deputy leader, Angela Rayner, suggested the budget would benefit the top 1% of earners.
-At the 2022 Labour Party Conference, leader Keir Starmer said Labour would reverse the cut to the top rate of income tax if the party were to win the next UK general election.
+At the 2022 Labour Party Conference, leader Keir Starmer said Labour would reverse the cut to the top rate of income tax if the party were to win the 2024 general election.
 The crisis unfolded during the party conference season when Parliament is traditionally in recess, and there were calls from both Labour and the Liberal Democrats for Parliament to be recalled.
 At his party's annual conference, Ian Blackford, the Scottish National Party's leader at Westminster, described Truss and Kwarteng as having made "the worst first impression in the history of British politics" with a budget that "will go down as one of the worst financial interventions in modern history".
 Scotland's first minister, Nicola Sturgeon, hinted that she was unlikely to match income tax cuts for the highest earners in Scotland, describing the mini-budget as "reckless".
 Wales's finance minister, Rebecca Evans, said the Welsh Government would keep the 45p top tax rate for those earning over £150,000 if it were possible for them to do so.

 Speaking two days after making his statement to the House of Commons, Kwarteng dismissed claims the budget would be more beneficial to the wealthy and said he planned to make further tax cuts: "We've actually put more money into people's pockets.
 We're bringing forward the cut in the basic rate [of income tax] and there's more to come.
 I want to see over the next year, people retain more of their income, because I believe it's the British people that are going to drive this economy."
 Kenneth Clarke, himself a former Conservative Chancellor, said the strategy risked increasing inflation without helping economic growth, rejecting the idea "that you make tax cuts for the wealthiest 5%, and it makes them work so much harder, and rush to invest, and it pays for itself or even attracts investment into the country".
 Kit Malthouse, appointed Education Secretary in Truss's government, said he was surprised by the market reaction to the mini-budget, as Truss had "advertised" a change in policy in advance.
 At the annual Conservative Party Conference in Birmingham, party member Michael Gove described the plans as deeply concerning and "not conservative".